tomwhartung/always_learning_python/4-polls_to_emails/README.md

 (2) http://shop.oreilly.com/product/0636920032502.do

 However, I am learning that the djangoproject site seems to really be the best source of information.

+## Goal:

+Following the steps in the tutorial for the polls app, we want to try making an app that stores emails in a database.

+(1) Initially we want to gather the email addresses of people who visit a site and are interested in more information.
+(2) There will not be any sort of online access to these; if and when we use them it will be from behind a firewall.
+(3) If and when we do use them, we will want to provide an interface for unsubscribing from the list.

+## Requirements:

+For this application, we will use SQLite.

+Based on what I read in the book today, django provides default forms for entering data.

+It is perfectly acceptable to use these default forms rather than create our own.

+### Values to Store

+We need only one table to store the following information:

+* Visitor's Name - optional string; prompt for both first and last name
+* Visitor's Email - required string; plan to validate in both front and back end (at least require an "@" and a ".")
+* Site (List Name) - required 2-character site abbreviation: 'g' 'jm' 'sm' 'th' 'tw'; hidden value in email submission form

+## Initial setup

 ### The `documents` Directory